EnricoPrataviera/IFC4.3.x-sample-models/models/structural-analysis-model/structural-curve-member/README.md

 Figure 511 — Structural members and reactions

-The *IfcRelConnectsStructuralElements* relationship links a curve member to a point connection.
+The *IfcRelConnectsStructuralMember* relationship links a curve member to a point connection.
 See Figure 512 for an instantiation diagram.

 ![structural_analysis_fig-3.png 48,1 KB](../../figures/examples/structural_analysis_curve-3.png)